ArcticL1/ArcticL1.github.io/_pages/content.md

   - image_path: /assets/images/Sprite-0003.png
     alt: "placeholder image 1"
     title: "Liminal Spaces -"
     excerpt: "The art above is one of the styles I like to draw, as I can draw interesting architecture in perspective drawing.
-Liminal art is usually styled towards horror that is aimed to cause unease in the person viewing, as they feel familiarity with it as to create in-between spaces or transitional areas, which typically would be full of people drawn as space and can the uncanny valley affect if done correctly, as places feel like there's something off about them. "
+Liminal art is usually styled towards horror that is aimed to cause unease in the person viewing, as they feel familiarity with it, creating in-between spaces or transitional areas, which typically would be full of people drawn as space, and can the uncanny valley affect if done correctly, as places feel like there’s something off about them."

   - image_path: assets/images/hornet1.png
     alt: "placeholder image 2"
     title: "Game Characters -"
     excerpt: "The artwork above features a popular game character from the game “Hollow Knight – Silksong.”
 I personally enjoy the game, and playing through it inspires me to create this artwork based on Moss Grotto, one of the starter areas.
-Going into more depth with the lighting and doing stylised colouring, where you would use unconventional colours for shading/highlighting, such as orange or purple shades on the character's cloak."
+Going into more depth with the lighting and doing stylised colouring, where you would use unconventional colours for shading/highlighting, such as orange or purple shades on the character’s cloak."

   - image_path: /assets/images/wolfie.png
     alt: "placeholder image 3"
     title: "Limited Palette -"
     excerpt: "The art above is another one of the styles I can draw.
-This style focuses on using a small amount of colour in the artwork and making use of techniques such as pixel art, using blending with these limited colours to create shading or stylised backgrounds to make it look like a gradient.The image above was inspired by a show called Dandadan and how they depict the main character's demonic form, which inspired me to create this wolf to have a style to it."
+This style focuses on using a small amount of colour in the artwork and making use of techniques such as pixel art, using blending with these limited colours to create shading or stylised backgrounds to make it look like a gradient.
+The image above was inspired by a show called Dandadan and how they depict the main character’s demonic form, which inspired me to create this wolf to have a style to it."

 intro:
   - excerpt: ' '